Understanding the world with Science

 Project and paper writing

-Presentation of results for specialists and general public
+Presentation of results for specialists and the general public

 Project managing